orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

       - If your PYTHON_SINGLE_TARGET from /etc/portage/make.conf uses python3_11, use that version.
       - If your PYTHON_SINGLE_TARGET from /etc/portage/make.conf uses python3_12, use that version.
       - If the Python version is in build files (CMakeLists.txt, meson.build, etc), add that version.
+      - If none of the above apply and you tested it with python3_13, use python3_13, assuming the distro fallback of PYTHON_SINGLE_TARGET="python3_13".
+If you do use that Python version, then it may not be compatible with D12, U24 based packages.
       - If the slot is missing, downgrade/upgrade the package.
       - If the slot is missing and the project is defunct, adjust PYTHON_COMPAT based on main package's python_single_python3_11 or python_single_python3_12.
       - Any unofficial python version added should be documented, or it may be reverted back to the known working set.